 Tips for Preventing and Treating 'Maskne'

-In 2020, we've had to add a lot of new words to our vocabulary: social distancing, self-isolation, quarantine bubble.
+Over the last few years, we've had to add a lot of new words to our vocabulary: social distancing, self-isolation, quarantine bubble.
 There’s even one to describe the breakouts that often occur around the mouth and chin as a result of mask-wearing: maskne.
 Maskne is caused by two main issues: bacterial growth encouraged by the hot air and moisture trapped behind your mask, and friction.
 Below, we’ve gathered our top tips for achieving healthy skin whilst still helping curb the spread of COVID-19.

 Choose the right mask